Southbank-Centre/open-event-data-model/README.md

 - Location: `/_includes/footer.html`
 - Website path: -

 The footer has two rows of data, the first one with three columns containing the details of Southbank Centre and Barbican, and the three latest news headlines.
-The second row has a *Version* and *Last updated* tags, to identify the exact version of the site published online.
+The second row has a *Last updated* tag, to identify the exact version of the site published online.
 All the blocks stack gracefully in responsive mode.

 The images included for the contact details logos are stored in `images` folder and should be replaced with ones with a transparent background.